 When we purchase something with a credit card, what have we actually spent?
 Nothing.
 We’re buying on credit.
 We don’t actually pay for it until the bill comes in.
 But we do get to enjoy the benefit of our purchase immediately.
 In the same way, in the patience of God, He “passed over” previous sins (Romans 3:25).
 This means that all the elaborate rituals done on Yom Kippur didn’t pay for sin.
 It only delayed the payment, but they got to enjoy the benefits of forgiveness as if their sin was paid for.
 The bill for all the sins came due when Jesus’ death on the cross paid for all sins of all time.

 When Jesus died, the veil in the temple was torn in two from top to bottom.
 The veil that separated God from man was removed by Jesus’ death.
 The first Good Friday was the last Yom Kippur.
 Any may come to God by faith in the Messiah Jesus.

 The author of Hebrews makes this clear:

 Since therefore, brethren, we have confidence to enter the holy place by the blood of Jesus, by a new and living way which He inaugurated for us through the veil, that is, His flesh, and since we have a great priest over the house of God, let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for He who promised is faithful. —Hebrews 10:19-23

 We may have hearts sprinkled clean, and while we rejoice in our freedom from sin, we never should forget our debt to God.

 Question: What part of the Tabernacle most helps you consider your redemption?
-You can leave a comment by clicking here.
+To leave a comment, just click here.